Orbifold hyperbolicity: Orbifold jet bundles

 When \(m\) is finite, if \(j\geq m\), there is nothing to check.
 Else, a straightforward computation shows that:

 (note that \(j\leq m<p\)).
 In particular, for \(j=1\), by commutativity of \eqref{eq:star} one has

-More generally, since \( (\rho')^{j}f^{(j)}\circ\rho \) and \( (g')^j \pi^{(j)}\circ g \) appear both in the development of the \(j\)th derivative of \(f\circ\rho=\pi\circ g\), these have the same vanishing order.
+More generally, since \( (\rho')^{j}f^{(j)}\circ\rho \) and \( (g')^{j} \pi^{(j)}\circ g \) appear both in the development of the \(j\)th derivative of \(f\circ\rho=\pi\circ g\), these have the same vanishing order.
 Therefore \( \omega_{j}(j_{k}^{\star}(g)) \) is holomorphic if and only if \( (g^{\ast}\omega_{1}/\rho^{\ast}\diff t) \) is holomorphic. \end{proof}

 Note that conversely, any point of \(J_{k}(\pi,\Delta)\) can be obtained as \(j_{k}^{\star}(g)\) for some diagram \eqref{eq:star}.
-Hence, we record the following natural fact, for completeness. \begin{prop}[Differentials of an orbifold morphism] Let \(\varphi\colon (X,\Delta)\to(X',\Delta')\) be an \textsl{orbifold morphism} (see~\cite{Ca11}).
+Hence, we record the following natural fact, for completeness. \begin{prop}[(Differentials of orbifold morphisms)] Let \(\varphi\colon (X,\Delta)\to(X',\Delta')\) be an \textsl{orbifold morphism} (see~\cite{Ca11}).
 Then for any commutative diagram

 where the vertical maps are adapted coverings, there is a canonical map \( \varphi_{\ast}\colon J_{k}(\pi,\Delta)\to J_{k}(\pi',\Delta') \), coinciding with the (lift of the) \(k\)th differential of \(\varphi\) outside of \(\Delta\).
 At a point corresponding to the \(k\)th jet of a diagram